Flooring Glossary

 Edge Treatments

-Eased or beveled edges and/or ends help hide minor irregularities, such as slightly irregular subfloors.
+Also described as a beveled edge where the edge of floor planks are eased and/or beveled on side edges and/or ends that help hide minor irregularities, such as slightly irregular subfloors.
 Usually preferred over “square edges,” this treatment is present either as a 2-sided or 4-sided bevel on various plank and tile collections.
 However, square edges make seams less visible, and with hardwood can make a refinishing process a little easier.

 Embossed in Register (or In-Register Embossing)